PICC Property and Casualty (OTCMKTS:PPCCY) Stock Price Up 7.4%

-PICC Property and Casualty Company Limited (OTCMKTS:PPCCY – Get Free Report)’s stock price shot up 7.4% during trading on Tuesday .
-The stock traded as high as $35.70 and last traded at $35.70.
-286 shares changed hands during trading, a decline of 84% from the average session volume of 1,844 shares.
+PICC Property and Casualty Company Limited (OTCMKTS:PPCCY – Get Free Report)’s stock price was up 7.4% during trading on Tuesday .
+The company traded as high as $35.70 and last traded at $35.70.
+Approximately 286 shares traded hands during mid-day trading, a decline of 84% from the average daily volume of 1,844 shares.
 The stock had previously closed at $33.25.

 PICC Property and Casualty Company Limited, together with its subsidiaries, operates as a property and casualty insurance company in the People's Republic of China.
 It operates through Motor Vehicle, Accidental Injury and Health, Agriculture, Liability, Commercial Property, and Others segments.
 The company offers accidental injury and medical expenses, short-term health, homeowners, special risk, marine hull, construction, household property, cargo, credit and surety, accidental injury, and other insurance products.